- Information law; healthcare litigation

 GDPR day – 25th May 2018 – came and went with a flurry of Privacy Notices and Policies filling our in-boxes but did everyone take stock of their data and their responsibilities or are there thousands of businesses out there who are yet to up-date their systems and processes?

-Welcome to the Autumn/Winter edition of our Social Care Newsbrief.
+Welcome to the latest edition of our Social Care Newsbrief.

 Welcome to our autumn/winter 2018 edition of Hempsons’ Charities and Social Enterprise Newsbrief.